Negotiating supplier contracts

 Once you have decided to do business with a supplier, it is a good idea to document the terms of trade in a written contract.
 Written agreements with suppliers minimise disagreements about each party's rights and responsibilities.

-Suppliers often have their own written agreements but, if they don't, we recommend establishing them yourself.
+Suppliers often have their own written agreements but, if they don't, you should establish them yourself.
 Written agreements document all the specific details, such as what you want, what you'll get, how much you'll pay and when.

 Supplier agreements cover such issues as: